tanujaparab/tanujaparab/README.md

-- 👋 Hi, I’m @tanujaparab
+-👋 Hi, I'm @tanujaparab
-- 🌱 I’m currently learning ..Msc
+- 🌱 MSc in Cloud Computing at LJMU
-- 📫 How to reach me ...parabtanuja888@gmail.com
+- 📫 How to reach me: parabtanuja888@gmail.com
+- 💼 Currently working as a web security analyst

 <!---
 tanujaparab/tanujaparab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.